Mugwash/Patient-Pipeline-MongoDB-Flask/README.md

   - Contain pytest tests for the functions/methods in the respective Python files.

 ## Testing
-To run the tests, simply execute `pytest` in the terminal.
+To run the tests, simply execute `pytest` in the terminal(cd/repolocation).

 ## Summary
 Overall, this solution performs well.
 While there may be a slight delay during initial Git repo download, it ensures a dynamic data source that doesn’t require manual file downloads.
 The Flask app provides clear routes for viewing raw and transformed data in a tabular format, enhancing readability and usability.